-A 0% money transfer card is one that offers that transfer possibility combined with an interest-free introductory period on the cash that you’ve transferred.
-A money transfer card is a credit card which allows you to transfer cash to your current account from your credit card.
+A 0% money transfer card is a credit card that allows you to transfer cash to your current account from your credit card with an interest-free introductory period on the cash that you’ve transferred.
 This type of card is a useful financial tool if you need to pay off an overdraft or a payday loan or if you need to pay for something that can’t be charged on a credit card.
 If managed correctly, this can be one of the cheapest forms of borrowing.
 The best way to handle these debts, however, is to treat them like a loan.

 While a money transfer card can be appealing, it’s not the best tool for all situations.
 If you want to avoid interest on purchases that you can make on a credit card, a 0% purchases credit card may serve you better.
 If you are looking to pay down existing credit card debt, a balance transfer card is likely a better option.
 You can find out just how much you’ll save by using our balance transfer calculator.

-How we picked the best money transfer credit card deals
+How to pick a money transfer credit card deal

-When considering a credit card, it is best to think about your own situation and how well the card will suit you.
-Personal circumstances differ, so what may be a great money transfer card for one person, may not be for someone else.
-Here at The Motley Fool we look to provide ratings and top picks that will suit the average reader.
+When considering a money transfer credit card, it is best to think about your own situation and how well the card will suit you.
+Personal circumstances differ, so what may be the best money transfer card for one person, may not be the best for someone else.

-But in the meantime, here are the top features we look at when selecting out list for the best money transfer credit cards:
+Here are the top features to look at when selecting the best money transfer credit cards for you: